Cirkit Designer Logo

 Common Issues and Solutions

-• Ensure the EN pin is set HIGH to enable the shield.
+• Verify that the EN pin is set HIGH.

 FAQs

-Q: Can I use the SHIELD-MDD10 with a Raspberry Pi?
+Q: Can I use the SHIELD-MDD10 with a 3.3V logic microcontroller?

-Q: Can I control brushless motors with this shield?
+Q: What type of motors can I control with this shield?